Mathipe98/TDT4140_project/README.md

 ### Adding a default advertisement image

 Add an image with the file name `default.png` into the folder `src/media/ads`.
 This image will be shown for each advertisement if no picture is added by the seller.

-### Connecting to GitLab

-Authenticate use of GitLab servers by connecting through NTNU's [VPN](https://innsida.ntnu.no/wiki/-/wiki/English/Install+vpn).
-Input **vpn.ntnu.no** in the Cisco AnyConnect text field, click Connect, input your NTNU user credentials, and click OK and Accept.

 ### Running the server